Teresa Jornet Ibars: Life

-On 11 October 1872, she and her sister, Maria, moved to Barbastro with their friend Mercedes Calzada i Senan, and opened the first house.
-Ibars founded a religious congregation, taking the religious name "Teresa of Jesus" in honor of Teresa of Ávila.
-She was vested in the habit on 27 January 1873 and appointed the congregation's first superior.
+On 11 October 1872, Ibars and her sister Maria moved to Barbastro with their friend Mercedes Calzada i Senan, and opened a house.
+Ibars founded a religious congregation, taking the religious name Teresa of Jesus in honor of Teresa of Ávila.
+She was vested in the habit on 27 January 1873 and appointed as the congregation's first superior.
 The motherhouse opened in Valencia on 8 May 1873.
-She was confirmed as the superior in 1875 and made her perpetual profession on 8 December 1877; in 1887, she was appointed as the superior general for the entire order.
-On 14 June 1876, the papal decree of praise for the order came from Pope Pius IX while Pope Leo XIII issued formal approval to the order on 24 August 1887.
-The general chapter for the order opened at Valencia on 23 April 1896, and she was re-elected as superior general despite begging the sisters not to elect her once more.
+Ibars was confirmed as the superior in 1875 and made her perpetual vows on 8 December 1877.
+In 1887, she was appointed as the superior general for the congregation.
+On 14 June 1876, the papal decree of praise for the congregation came from Pope Pius IX while Pope Leo XIII issued formal approval on 24 August 1887.
+The general chapter for the congregation opened at Valencia on 23 April 1896, and Ibars was re-elected as superior general despite begging the sisters not to elect her once more.

 Cholera broke out in 1897 across the nation.
 Ibars tended to the victims before she retired to the order's house at Liria, where she remained for the next few months.
 She met Novoa for the final time on 15 July 1897.
-Ibars died due to tuberculosis on 26 August 1897 in Liria, and her remains were housed in Liria until their transferral on 1 June 1904 to Valencia; on 25 August 1913, the remains were reinterred in the same location.
-As of 2019, there were more than 2,000 religious in a total of 204 houses throughout 21 countries in Europe, Latin America, Africa, and Asia.
+Ibars died due to tuberculosis on 26 August 1897 in Liria, and her remains were housed in Liria until their transferral on 1 June 1904 to Valencia.
+On 25 August 1913, the relics were reinterred in the same location.

+As of 2019, there were more than 2,000 religious sisters in 204 houses throughout 21 countries in Europe, Latin America, Africa, and Asia.

 Canonization

 The beatification process opened in Valencia on 23 April 1945.
 It concluded on 7 March 1946.
 Theologians collated all of Ibar's writings and approved them as being in line with official doctrine in a decree issued on 16 March 1947.
 The informative process later received the validation from the Congregation of Rites on 25 June 1954.
 The formal introduction to the cause came on 27 June 1952, and Ibars was titled a Servant of God.
 On 22 January 1957, Pope Pius XII named her Venerable upon the confirmation that Ibars led a life of heroic virtue.

-Pius XII beatified Ibars in Saint Peter's Basilica on 27 April 1958 upon the acknowledgment of two miracles attributed to her intercession while the confirmation of another two in 1973 allowed for Pope Paul VI to canonize her as a saint on 27 January 1974.
-In 1977, he proclaimed her the patron saint of old age in Spain.
+Pius XII beatified Ibars in Saint Peter's Basilica on 27 April 1958 upon the acknowledgment of two miracles attributed to her intercession while the confirmation of another two miracles in 1973 allowed for Pope Paul VI to canonize her on 27 January 1974.
+In 1977, Pope Paul proclaimed Teresa de Jesús the patron saint of old age in Spain.